mmdzov/react-manage-route/README.md

 react-router-dom

 Usage:
-At the highest level of your components, such as App.js, run this command: useManageRoute ({mode: "root"});
+At the highest level of your components, such as App.js, run this command: useReactManageRoute ({mode: "root"});

 Note: This hook must be imported.